 Welcome to SNL 2019!

-Welcome to the 11th annual meeting of the Society for the Neurobiology of Language which will take place in Helsinki, Finland, August 20th – 22nd 2019.
+Welcome to the Eleventh Annual Meeting of the Society for the Neurobiology of Language which will take place August 20-22, 2019 in Helsinki, Finland.

 This year we will have three very exciting days to enjoy an amazing program.
 This includes three keynote lectures (Nikolaus Kriegeskorte, Dorothy Bishop and Frank Guenther), talks by our Early Career and Distinguished Career awardees (still to be selected!
 Please send us your nominations), three Slide sessions, and five Poster sessions – each preceded by our now tried and tested ‘Poster Slam’!
 This year we also have two Symposia: one on Dyslexia entitled, Latest Research on the Neurobiology of Dyslexia, and another on Cognitive Neuroscience Methods entitled, Windows into Language: Benefits and Challenges of Combining Methods.
 In addition, the day before the meeting starts, there will be an Educational Course: Investigating Language with MEG.
 This will be a good opportunity for students and researchers interested in using MEG to find out more from Finnish teams who have been instrumental in the development of MEG as a technique.
 The evening before the meeting starts we will host a Public Lecture by Teppo Särkämö entitled, When Words Fail: Music in aphasia and dementia rehabilitation.
 The goal of these lectures is to raise awareness in the general public about language-related issues and to promote research in the field of the neurobiology of language.
 Therefore this lecture will be delivered in Finnish.